Xav519/nginx-docker-terraform/README.md

 1. Terraform provisions all AWS resources, including:

-   * S3 bucket for application versions
+   * S3 bucket for zip file
    * Elastic Beanstalk application and environment
    * Pulling Docker image from Docker Hub

-2. The deployment is fully automated with Infrastructure as Code.
+2. Deployment is fully automated and reproducible using Infrastructure as Code.

 ---